 It’s week 23, just a little past the halfway point of your pregnancy.
-You’re probably “looking pregnant,” so be prepared for comments about looking too big or too thin, or hopefully just that you look great and glowing.
+You’re probably “looking pregnant,” so be prepared for comments — hopefully, they’ll focus on how great and glowing you look.

-If you have any concerns about where you are on the healthy weight gain spectrum, speak with your healthcare provider or nurse.
-Everyone has an opinion, but the word of a trusted healthcare provider should be the one you listen to most.
+If you have any concerns about where you are on the healthy weight gain spectrum, speak with your doctor or midwife.
+Everyone has an opinion, but the word of a trusted pro should be the one you listen to most.

 Along with that growing bump in your belly, you may notice a little swelling in your feet and ankles.

-You may have to set aside some of your favorite pre-pregnancy shoes for awhile.
-And don’t be surprised if, even after you deliver, your feet have flattened and lengthened just enough to require new shoes.
+You may have to set aside some of your favorite pre-pregnancy shoes for a while.
+And don’t be surprised if, even after you give birth, your feet have flattened and lengthened just enough to require new shoes.

-Average weight gain at 23 weeks is 12 to 15 pounds.
+Average weight gain at 23 weeks is 12 to 15 pounds, though this is variable based on your own body.
 This weight gain may lead to stretch marks on your belly, thighs, and breasts.

 Your breasts may start producing colostrum this week.
-Colostrum is an early form of breast milk that’s a little thicker than what you’ll produce after birth.
+Colostrum is an early form of breast milk that will be perfect for what your baby needs in the first few days of life.
+It’s a little thicker than the milk that will come in around 3–5 days after birth.

-This is normal, though don’t be concerned if no colostrum is present.
+This is what usually happens, though don’t be concerned if no colostrum is present.
 It doesn’t at all mean you’ll have difficulty nursing.
 Colostrum may not appear until much closer to delivery.